Sukhneet73/Token-solidity/README.md

-Nexa Smart Contract
+`My Contract` Smart Contract
-Nexa  is a simple ERC20-like token implemented in Solidity.
+`NEXA`  is a simple ERC20-like token implemented in Solidity.
 This contract allows for minting and burning of tokens.
 It is designed to be a straightforward example of a custom token on the Ethereum blockchain.

 Token Details
 Name: NEXA